hasanahmedfaisal/Blockchainapp/blockchain-network/README.md

 ## Chaincode-as-a-service

-To learn more about how to use the improvements to the Chaincode-as-a-service please see this [tutorial](./test-network/../CHAINCODE_AS_A_SERVICE_TUTORIAL.md).
+To learn more about how to use the improvements to the Chaincode-as-a-service please see this [tutorial](./blockchain-network/../CHAINCODE_AS_A_SERVICE_TUTORIAL.md).
 It is expected that this will move to augment the tutorial in the [Hyperledger Fabric ReadTheDocs](https://hyperledger-fabric.readthedocs.io/en/release-2.4/cc_service.html)

 ## Podman

 *Note - podman support should be considered experimental.
 There are issues with volume mounting on MacOS that prevent this working.
 If wish to use podman a LinuxVM is suggested.*

-A copy of the `install_fabric.sh` script is in the `test-network` directory.
+A copy of the `install_fabric.sh` script is in the `blockchain-network` directory.
 This has been enhanced to support a `podman` argument; if used it will use the `podman` command to pull down images and tag them rather than docker.
 The images are the same, just pulled differently

 The `network.sh` script has been enhanced so that it can use `podman` and `podman-compose` instead of docker.
 Ensure that `CONTAINER_CLI` is set as below when running `network.sh` script.